egomez68/Cooperative-Localization/README.md

 * Arduino Tutorials
 * XCTU Tutorials
 * How Does GPS Work
-* Anything we wished that we had when we started!!!
+* Anything we wish that we had when we started!!!

 ### Required Software